catid/XRmonitors/README.md

 git submodule update --init --recursive
 ```

-Generate your own private key to sign the installer and place it under signing/DigiCertPrivateKey.pfx
+Generate your own key pair to sign the installer and place it under `signing/DigiCertPrivateKey.pfx`

 ```
 Open XRmonitors.sln with Visual Studio 2019